 Seasoning of anything is a personal thing.
 Some people like a little less or more salt and pepper… Others prefer a hint of acidity or greater sweetness…

-When making this Basil Pesto Recipe therefore, make absolutely sure to taste the final mix before it is ‘signed off’ from the blender and to adjust the level of seasoning (along with garlic and lemon juice) to taste.
+Therefore, when making this Basil Pesto Recipe, be sure to taste the final mix and to adjust the level of seasoning (along with garlic and lemon juice) to taste.

 Don’t skip the lemon